Ghostwriting is a unique

 As a good ghostwriter, I assume many roles while working with a client.
 I must be versatile, compassionate, a good interviewer, a seeker of truth and a great storyteller able to capture my client’s emotions, memories and intellect.
 I must be a good writer, but even more importantly, a good thinker.
 (We only write as well as we think).

 There are many people who can write well, even extraordinarily well, but that isn’t enough to be a good ghost writer.
-Because of my diverse background as a long time business owner managing groups of very creative people, my experience in publishing and sales, and my over 25 years helping people realize their dreams and aspirations in the form of over 40 books, I feel I am uniquely qualified to be in the top tier of ghostwriting professionals in this country.
+Because of my diverse background as a long time business owner managing groups of very creative people, my experience in publishing and sales, and my over 25 years helping people realize their dreams and aspirations in the form of 47 books, I feel I am uniquely qualified to be in the top tier of ghostwriting professionals in this country.

 Interpreting the memories and thoughts of a person who is telling his or her life or business story involves a continual unrelenting clarity of thinking.
 It requires exceptional time management skills.
 It requires a tuned organizational mind, strong business acumen and a very reliable memory.